Hedgehogo/IEML.io/README.md

 *Unshielded string*

 Each line starts with characters `> ` and reads to the end of the line.
 The characters are not escaped.
+The indentation level is ignored, ` `, `\t` (Enter) are allowed as an indent.

 Example:
 ```
 > Hello
   > "IEML"!
 ```

 ### Raw data